guitarmind/kaggle_google_quest_qa_labeling/README.md

 ## Determinism on TensorFlow 2.1

-Reproducibility had been an issue for tensorflow/keras, but this repo from Nvidia helped me to contorl the determinism to a great deal!
+Reproducibility had been an issue for tensorflow/keras, but this repo from Nvidia helped me to control the determinism to a great deal!
 Now we can get almost the same result in multiple runs using the same random seed.
 This give us a clear view about the relative performance of all experiments, and then we can gradually improve the models by the right setup and approaches. https://github.com/NVIDIA/tensorflow-determinism

 ## Post Processing Magic

 Lost of people were discussing about what is the actual trick/magic that can boost the Spearman correlation score.
-I was originally having no clues about it, but after studying the definition of Spearman correlation and the patterns inside the traing set labels, I discovered that we could utilize fixed percentiles of label values to approximate to the optimal rank in each class.
+I was originally having no clues about it, but after studying the definition of Spearman correlation and the patterns inside the training set labels, I discovered that we could utilize fixed percentiles of label values to approximate to the optimal rank in each class.

 I searched from 1 to 100 as the divisor for fixed percentile intervals using out-of-fold prediction from one of the best ensembles.
 I finally chose 60 as the fixed divisor because it consistently boosted the score on both local CV and public LB (+~0.03).